smileinnovation/burger-salad-snips-skill/README.md

 ## Change language

-To change the language (by default it is in english) to french for example, open the `config.ini` file in the repository `/var/lib/snips/skills/burger-salad-snips-skill`.
+To change the language (by default it is in english) to french for example, open the `config.ini` file in the folder `/var/lib/snips/skills/burger-salad-snips-skill`.
 Replace `lang=en` to `lang=fr` and restart snips:
 ```
 $> sudo systemctl restart 'snips-*'